blackgrape2025/peterdavanzo-site/content/writing/a-warm-room-would-be-nice.md

 I press the temperature button.
 The number goes up.
 Nothing happens.

-I step outside into the cold night and inspect the condenser unit.
+I step outside and inspect the condenser unit.
 Is it broken?
 Strange, because it worked yesterday.
-I switch it off and on at the wall.
+I switch it off and on at the wall, hopefully.

 The unit carries on doing nothing.

-I return to frowning at the remote.
+I frown at the remote.
 On/off.
 An icon of a clock.
 Another icon that looks like a tree.
 I press a button marked “TM Off”.

 The remote flashes the word “ON”.

-Nothing.
+Still nothing.

 Every button produced a response except the one I wanted.
-The remote seemed more interested in demonstrating itself than heating the room.

-I reach for the instruction manual.
-The translation is ugly.
+The translation in the instruction manual is ugly.

 “Press this button to turn on or turn off the health and scavenging functions in operation status.”

 Scavenging?

-I just want to heat the room.

-It reminds me of old VCRs.
-One wrong button setting the timer and the machine disappeared into a mode only it understood.
+This reminds me of setting timers on VCR's.
+They seldom did what you asked of them.

 Google offered no solution.

-AI suggested a service technician.
+AI suggested I call a service technician.

-One last attempt.
-Like a kid with a stubborn toy, I pulled out the batteries, made it die.
+Hmmm.
+Like a kid with a stubborn toy, I pulled out the batteries.
+The screen went blank.
 Reinserted.
-Hit “on”.
+Waited.
+Hit “ON”.

 The heat pump springs into life.

+Finally.

 I’m afraid to touch any more buttons.